carlosaicrag/module-4-resources/week10/d4/sequelize_fundamentals.md

 # Crud Operations with sequelize

+- before the start of this lecture, make sure that you create seeds for the post and subb termianreaddit tables

+- make sure that you unmigrate, remigrate, unseed, reseed
 ---

 # Creating a new record

-* in index.js file
+- in main.js file

 ```js
 const { sequelize, User } = require("./models");